-The CoHHW Program shall have available to the public a HHW brochure for distribution.
+The CoHHW Program shall produce and make available to the public an HHW brochure for distribution.
 The brochure will be made available at various events, including but not limited to, environmental events and community fairs.
 The brochure may also be distributed, upon request, to cities within the County and to County residents and businesses.
 The CITY shall be responsible for developing and coordinating citywide awareness of the HHW Program.
 The CoHHW Program shall be responsible for Countywide public education for used oil recycling.
-CoHHW Program public awareness responsibilities include, but is not limited to, the following activities:
+CoHHW Program public awareness responsibilities shall include, but not be limited to, the following activities:

-- Serving as the formal contact to the local media such as local newspapers and television news stations; - Providing participating jurisdictions with educational materials developed for the CoHHW Program; - Promoting oil and oil filter recycling by developing, purchasing, and distributing educational materials, media relations materials, basic art work and camera ready advertising materials for distribution countywide and for use by jurisdictions;

-- Representing the program through educational presentations at schools and businesses and attendance at community events such as local fairs and festivals; and - Providing participating jurisdictions opportunities to review and comment on the development of countywide outreach materials.
+- Serving as the formal contact to the local media such as local newspapers and television news stations; - Providing participating jurisdictions with educational materials developed for the CoHHW Program; - Promoting oil and oil filter recycling by developing, purchasing, and distributing educational materials, media relations materials, basic art work and camera ready advertising materials for distribution countywide and for use by jurisdictions; - Representing the program through educational presentations at schools and businesses and attendance at community events such as local fairs and festivals; and - Providing participating jurisdictions opportunities to review and comment on the development of countywide outreach materials.

-CITY's public awareness responsibilities, at the sole discretion of the CITY, include, but is not limited to, the following activities:
+CITY's public awareness responsibilities, at the sole discretion of the CITY, shall include, but not be limited to, the following activities:

-- Providing a copy of HHW promotional materials to the CoHHW Program for review for accuracy and completeness, prior to publication; - Developing and distributing communications to residents for local and CITY newsletters, newspapers and to the electronic media; - Providing the CoHHW Program with a copy of locally produced materials; and, - Conducting and supporting outreach and publicity to attain the 4% goal of household participation.
+- Providing a copy of HHW promotional materials to the CoHHW Program for review for accuracy and completeness, prior to publication; - Developing and distributing HHW promotion communications to residents for local and CITY newsletters, newspapers and to the electronic media; - Providing the CoHHW Program with a copy of HHW promotion materials produced by the CITY; and, - Conducting and supporting outreach and publicity to attain the goal of 4% of households in the CITY participating in the CoHHW Program.